2018-2019 Academic Catalogs

 Each student using a thesis option must submit a thesis to the Graduate School as partial fulfillment of the requirements for the degree.
 A thesis represents the student’s capacity for detailed, in-depth research or advanced scholarship.
 The design of a thesis may be varied to fit the specialized needs of the discipline; however; no multiple authorships are accepted.
 A thesis must demonstrate the student’s ability to clearly define a worthwhile problem, conduct a thorough investigation, organize and logically present the information, and draw defensible conclusions.

-Credit is give for the writing of the thesis and for the research which was completed and incorporated into the thesis.
+Credit is given for the writing of the thesis and for the research which was completed and incorporated into the thesis.
 The amount of credit varies and shall be determined by the department’s concerned but usually is 1 to 6 semester credits.
+Students must enroll in Continuing Enrollment each semester until the student completes his/her thesis requirement.

 When writing a thesis it is the student’s responsibility to consult frequently with the Graduate Committee Chairperson during all phases of the thesis process including planning and preliminary activities, meet with the Graduate Committee members and solicit input from them, prepare the thesis in a scholarly manner as shown in the Guidelines for the Preparation of Thesis and Major Papers available on the Graduate School website, and meet the thesis deadlines as listed on the Graduate School website.
 This link will take you to the following items: http://www.minotstateu.edu/graduate/current_students/theses-guide.shtml.